NICK MEARS, RIGHT HANDED PITCHER

 Mears moved up the ladder quickly, starting the season in Greensboro and finishing it in Altoona.
 He spent the bulk of the season with Bradenton, also missing a little time in July.
 He missed a lot of bats throughout and got over some early control problems; he walked three in his very first game, but after that walked two in one game and never more than one in any other.
 Opponents batted only .186 against him.
 He had a huge platoon split.
 He held right-handed hitters to a puny 116/171/232 line, but left-handed hitters were a problem, posting a 278/395/431 line.

-UPDATE: With their bullpen in a complete meltdown early in the abbreviated 2020 season, the Pirates called Mears up.
+With their bullpen in a complete meltdown early in the abbreviated 2020 season, the Pirates called Mears up.
+He got into four games and struggled to throw strikes, although he also wasn’t easy to hit.